-It usually takes over a week for all the test results to come back.
+It usually takes about 2 to 4 weeks for all the test results to come back.
 Naturally, this can be an anxious time for you.
 It may help to talk things over with the specialist nurse or with a relative or close friend.
 You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre to speak to a cancer nurse.